jtreading/rtmp_server/README.md

 ### Scripts

 The `Scripts` folder contains the `configure_nginx.sh` script, representing the EC2 instance's startup/user-data script.
 This is for reference only and does not update the CloudFormation template.
+It also contains a `deploy.sh` script that uses the AWS CLI to deploy the template.

 ## Acknowledgements